-Magnolia's unique sound comes from the mingling of musicians with roots in a panorama of musical traditions: Klezmer, Balkan, Jazz, brass band, polka, and classical.
-The band continues to expand its repertoire with additions from Vaudeville, from the world of Russian/Roma cabaret music, and from E. European folkdances.
+Magnolia's unique sound comes from the mingling of players with different musical backgrounds: Klezmer, Balkan, Jazz, brass band, polka, and classical.
+The band’s repertoire also includes Yiddish theater tunes and E. European folkdances as well as Klezmer from the old world and new.

-MKB has performed at prime regional venues in the Triangle/Triad area of NC including the well known club, Cats Cradle, the Duke University Performance series "Jazz on the Patio", the Carrboro Arts Center 30th anniversary and the WorldArts Festival, a Ciompi Quartet concert, Jewish Film Festivals, the Southern Institute for Contemporary Art, the Raleigh International Festival, the opening of the Peoples TV channel, Apple Chill, the Chapel Hill Museum, Weaver St. Market Jazz Brunch, Hillsborough "Last Fridays", Southern Village Green, senior centers and retirement centers, schools and festivals, and at various synagogues in NC for Simchas Tora, Hanukah and Israeli Independence day.
+MKB has performed at prime regional venues in the Triangle/Triad area of NC including the well known club, Cats Cradle, The Cave, Motorco Music Hall, the Pittsboro General Store, the Duke University Performance series "Jazz on the Patio", the Carrboro Arts Center 30th anniversary and the WorldArts Festival, a Ciompi Quartet concert, Jewish Film Festivals, the Southern Institute for Contemporary Art, the Raleigh International Festival, the opening of the Peoples TV channel, Apple Chill, the Chapel Hill Museum, Weaver St. Market Jazz Brunch, Hillsborough "Last Fridays", Southern Village Green, senior centers and retirement communities, schools and festivals, and at various synagogues in NC for Simchas Tora, Hanukkah and Israeli Independence day.
 In 2006 a group of Magnolias appeared on NPR's "The State of Things" and in 2007 the entire MKB appeared in a Pinecone "Music of the Carolinas" concert.
 This was recorded live and a CD, "Trip to Amerika" was released.
 (Click Listen for info.)
 In 2010, MKB was invited to again perform at a Pinecone concert to celebrate the permanent exhibit of "Down Home: Jewish Life in NC" at the Raleigh History Museum.

 Praise for MKB from Kathy A. Silbiger, Former Executive Director of Duke Performances,